 Tariff Administration

 In additional to operational control, a well-designed RTO should administer a single tariff for the entire RTO region.
 This tariff should provide either a single rate or a set of license plate rates to recover the cost of existing transmission assets, and uniform terms and conditions of service for all customers.
 A single rate or set of license plate rates will eliminate the existing pancaking of rates that is a significant barrier to trade between and across the transmission systems of utilities that would be subsumed within the RTO.
 Additionally, such a tariff will ensure comparable access and non-discriminatory service to all market participants.
 RTOs should honor existing contracts, by converting them to the terms and conditions of the RTO tariff.
+There should not be multi-layered tariffs.

 Grid Transfer Capability Management